Bristol-Cyber-Security-Group/testbed-os/docs/orchestration/architecture.rst

 2) Check if all testbeds to be used in the deployment are running
 3) Create project folders on client testbed hosts (if being used)
 4) Network Stage
-    1) deploy the libvirt network on the master testbed host
+    1) deploy the libvirt network on the main testbed host
     2) deploy the openvswitch bridges across all testbed hosts
     3) deploy the openvswitch tunnels across all testbed hosts
 5) If clones are defined